Business Risk Factors

 9) Notes on Additional Financing

 As a result of the allocation of common stock to the Innovation Network Corporation of Japan and others by way of third-party allotment on September 30, 2013, the Innovation Network Corporation of Japan now holds a majority share of voting rights held in association with Renesas Electronics’ share.
+From June 2017 onward Innovation Network Corporation of Japan has been gradually divesting itself of its holdings of common stock in the Company, but as of the issue date of this report it still controls more than one-third of voting rights held in association with Renesas stock.
 Thus, the business operations of the Group are potentially subject to a substantial influence through the exercise by the Innovation Network Corporation of Japan of its voting rights at General Meetings of Shareholders.
 In addition, should the Innovation Network Corporation of Japan at some future date sell all or part of Renesas Electronics’ share which is currently held for investment purpose, this could potentially have a substantial effect on the market value of Renesas Electronics’ share, depending on factors such as the market climate at the time of the sale.

 11) Rapid Technological Evolutions and Other Issues